 My mind was blown until I did a little more research into this story.
 While I can’t say this for certain, it would appear that my opening paragraph may be a bit of an urban myth.
 However, there’s no denying that it’s a nice story.

 Beethoven’s Symphony no.9

 Gizmodo’s Jesus Diaz tells us that in 1979 Sony and Philips were working on creating the “first audio CD standard.”
-The story goes that Philips wanted an 11.5-centimeter diameter, whereas Sony wanted 10-centimeters.
+The story goes that Philips wanted an 11.5-centimetre diameter, whereas Sony wanted 10-centimetres.
 The physical size of the CD plays its part in how much audio can be played.
 However, Sony’s project overseer was Norio Ohga (who later became president of Sony in 1982) and he demanded that a CD format MUST be able to hold the entirety of Beethoven’s Symphony no.9.
 The reason for this according to Sony was that his wife “decided that she wanted the composer’s Ninth Symphony to fit on a CD.”

 Apparently.
 Allegedly.
 Supposedly.

 So, with that in mind, the team went and found the longest recording they could find of Symphony no.9.
 The version they found?
 Wilhelm Furtwängler’s offering from Bayreuther Festspiele.
 It was 74 minutes long.
 Which is why Philips & Sony opted for a 12-centimetre disc.
 Apparently.
 Allegedly.
 Supposedly.
 Wouldn’t it be nice-dly if that were true-dly?